Typically, a system with intrusion detection, surveillance, fire/smoke detection, and professional monitoring qualifies.

 - AI-Powered Security: Artificial intelligence will play a larger role in analyzing security data and detecting potential threats.

-- Cybersecurity Focus: With the rise of smart home devices, cybersecurity will become an increasingly important consideration for homeowners and insurers.
+- Cybersecurity Focus: With the rise of smart home devices, cybersecurity will become an increasingly important consideration for homeowners and Insurers.

-- Data Privacy Regulations: Compliance with data privacy regulations like GDPR will be crucial for security companies and insurers.
+- Data Privacy Regulations: Compliance with data privacy regulations like GDPR will be crucial for security companies and Insurers.

-- Greater Collaboration: Closer collaboration between security providers, insurers, and law enforcement agencies will enhance the effectiveness of home security measures.
+- Greater Collaboration: Closer collaboration between security providers, Insurers, and law enforcement agencies will enhance the effectiveness of home security measures.

 International Comparison

 While the UK insurance market offers discounts for home security systems, practices vary internationally.
-In the United States, insurers also provide discounts for security systems, often requiring UL certification.
+In the United States, Insurers also provide discounts for security systems, often requiring UL certification.
 In Germany, the emphasis is on VdS certification for security equipment.
-In Australia, insurers focus on systems complying with Australian Standards.
+In Australia, Insurers focus on systems complying with Australian Standards.
 These international comparisons highlight the importance of understanding local regulations and standards when selecting a security system.

 Expert's Take